-As part of our mission to transform quantum computers from experimental technology into commercial products at Riverlane, we need talented individuals to join our world-class team.
-In the past 18 months, I’ve had the privilege of interviewing over 150 candidates for a range of different roles.
+As part of our mission to make quantum computer computers useful sooner at Riverlane, we need talented individuals to join our world-class team.
+In the past three years, I’ve had the privilege of interviewing over 200 candidates for a range of different roles.
 Many of our candidates had not previously considered a career in quantum computing and I often get asked the same types of questions.
 In a bid to debunk a few myths and show just how exciting a career in quantum computing can be, I’ve summarised my answers here.

 Do I have to have a background in quantum to join a quantum computing company?

 In short, no!
 Many activities in quantum computing involve skills and practices from a wide range of domains.

 We have two technical functions at Riverlane – engineering and quantum science – and they work closely together to solve challenging problems across architectures, algorithms, processes and products.
 As pioneers in a nascent technology, we have the freedom to apply state-of-the-art approaches from other technical areas and we evolve these to help us achieve our vision.

 The engineering team includes software developers, FPGA design engineers, embedded engineers and product managers.
 They are experts in areas such as hardware / software integration, programming language theory and algorithm design.
 Most of the people filling these roles had no background in quantum before they joined Riverlane.
 For example, Jan Snoeijs (FPGA Designer) completed an MSc in Electronic Engineering, while Kenton Barnes (Senior Quantum Engineer) came to us with an MSc in Computer Science.
 They were attracted to the many unexplored problems associated with working in such a novel industry and the collaborative environment in which these problems are solved.
 There are opportunities for all types of engineers to join the team and we give full training to new employees to get them up to speed in quantum.